 Basically, the sound vibrations in the headphones physically vibrate our skull and the tiny bones in our ears, which send signals to our brain that help us perceive the sound frequencies.
 This is particularly true of bass frequencies.

 Over-the-ear headphones press against our skulls and can so their bass frequencies are more easily perceived.

-Some headphone even use bone conduction as their primary means of providing audible sound to the listener, learn more about these headphones in my article The Complete Guide To Bone Conduction Headphones (With Examples).
+Some headphones even use bone conduction as their primary means of providing audible sound to the listener; learn more about these headphones in my article The Complete Guide To Bone Conduction Headphones (With Examples).

 Which Headphones Have The Best Bass Response?

-I remember when Beats by Dre first came out in my high school years and all my friends were obsessed with the exaggerated bass response (okay I was, too).
-Listening to them now, I enjoy some rap and electronic music but I know that the bass response is not typically what most mixing engineers had in mind.
+I remember when Beats by Dre first came out in my high school years, and all my friends were obsessed with the exaggerated bass response (okay, I was, too).
+Listening to them now, I still enjoy the sound, but I know that the bass response is not typically what most mixing engineers had in mind.

-However, there are some driver types and headphone form factors that are generally better designed to produce bass frequencies.
+However, some driver types and headphone form factors are generally better designed to produce bass frequencies.